 You will need to provide evidence of meeting the qualification specification criteria.
 This is done through our online assessment platform where you will need to familiarise yourself with the specification and then map your evidence against it.

 Those who decide to join RPL are given four weeks to gather their evidence and upload it to their workspace.
 We recommend that before you start the programme, you read through the specification and gain permission to film yourself from your facility and participants.

-If you would like to be considered for the Swim England Level 2 Teaching Swimming RPL or combined certificate, you must complete an initial assessment to ensure you are suitable.
+If you would like to be considered for the SEQ Level 2 Teaching Swimming RPL or combined certificate, you must complete an initial assessment to ensure you are suitable.